 Chirripo National Park

-Chirripo National Park is national park of Costa Rica spanning over 3 provinces of San Jose, Limon and Cartago.
+Chirripo National Park is a national park of Costa Rica spanning over 3 provinces of San Jose, Limon and Cartago.
 It is established in 1975.
-It is named after Cerro Chirripó, the highest mountain in Costa Rica, which is also the main attraction among tourists who visits this national park.
-Summiting the peak starts with a hike starts with a 16.5 kilometers from the town of San Gerardo de Rivas to the park ranger refuge followed by a 5 kilometers of walk to the peak.
+It is named after Cerro Chirripó, the highest mountain in Costa Rica, which is also the main attraction among tourists who visit this national park.
+Summiting the peak starts with a hike starts with 16.5 kilometers from the town of San Gerardo de Rivas to the park ranger refuge, followed by 5 kilometers of walk to the peak.

 Rincón de la Vieja Volcano National Park

 Rincón de la Vieja Volcano National Park is a national park situated in the northwestern part of Costa Rica in Guanacaste Province.
 It encompasses the Rincón de la Vieja and Santa María volcanoes, as well as the dormant Cerro Von Seebach which are the main attractions here.
-This national park also has variety of plant and wildlife makes it one of the best places to visit in Costa Rica.
+This national park also has a variety of plants and Costa Rican wildlife making it one of the best places to visit in Costa Rica.